 Higher Learning Commission Accreditation

-Illinois Central is accredited by the Higher Learning Commission.
-The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
-HLC accredits degree-granting post-secondary educational institutions in the North Central region, which includes the following 19 states: Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia, and Wyoming.
-The Higher Learning Commission (HLC) is an independent which was founded in 1895 as one of six institutional accreditation agencies in the United States.
+Illinois Central College is accredited by the Higher Learning Commission (HLC).
+The Higher Learning Commission is an independent corporation that was founded in 1895 as one of seven regional institutional accreditors in the United States.
+HLC accredits degree-granting post-secondary educational institutions in the United States.
+HLC is an institutional accreditor, accrediting the institution as a whole.

 ICC Standard Pathway Dates